 Here is a Friday Hoofer Video that describes some of the fun we experience during our hikes.

 Time: Unless noted in the hike description the regular start time is 9:00 am.
-However sometime in May we switch to our 8:30 am summer start time.
 Please arrive 10 minutes early for a prompt departure.

 Updates: Updates are posted on the Updates page every Thursday morning before the Friday hike, and sometimes at other times.
 Because of the uncertain weather in Western North Carolina an update may be posted the morning of the hike changing or cancelling the hike.
 Hikers are encouraged to check for updates before heading to the meeting place.
 If you would like to receive updates sent directly to your email, press the “+Follow” button at the lower right hand corner of any web page and provide your email address.